rcazzara/seldovia/_people/Nagy_Louis.md

 ---
 **LOUIS JOSEPH NAGY, "Louie"** was born Oct.
 10, 1919, in Sharon, Pa.
 He arrived in Seward in 1946.

-Louis married Helen Mae Crawford, daughter of **Reynard** and **Henrietta "Hetty" Crawford**(./Crawford_Hetty.md)
+Louis married Helen Mae Crawford, daughter of **Reynard** and [**Henrietta "Hetty" Crawford**](./Crawford_Hettie_M_Conrad.md) and they raised four children in Seldovia.

-According to family, his career was applying his artistic talents in different areas.
+According to family, his career always involved applying his artistic talents in different areas.
 He loved art, the human spirit and traveling.

-He died August 6, 1993 in Homer, Alaska and is buried in the Seldovia City Cemetery in Plot #534.
+Louie died August 6, 1993 in Homer, Alaska and is buried in the Seldovia City Cemetery in Plot #534.